nfasano/movie_recsys/README.md

 ### Datasets used in this work
 The following datasets were used in this work:
-\begin{enumerate}
-    \item Film scripts
+1. Film scripts
-    \begin{itemize}
-        \item Source: Web scraped from IMSDb.com and springfieldspringfield.co.uk
+	- Source: Web scraped from IMSDb.com and springfieldspringfield.co.uk
-        \item Content: film title, film release year, film script for 35,000+ movies and 130,000+ TV episodes
+	- Content: film title, film release year, film script for 35,000+ movies and 130,000+ TV episodes
-        \item Note: The code for web scraping the film scripts is available on this project's GitHub repository [3].
+	- Note: The code for web scraping the film scripts is available on this project's GitHub repository [3].
-    \end{itemize}
-    \item IMDb Non-Commercial Datasets
+2. IMDb Non-Commercial Datasets
-    \begin{itemize}
-        \item Source: developer.imdb.com/non-commercial-datasets
+	- Source: developer.imdb.com/non-commercial-datasets
-        \item Content: film title, average rating, genres, runtime, cast, and crew
+	- Content: film title, average rating, genres, runtime, cast, and crew
-        \item Note: This dataset is freely available for noncommercial use
+	- Note: This dataset is freely available for noncommercial use
-    \end{itemize}
-    \item The Movie DataBase (TMBD)
+3. The Movie DataBase (TMBD)
-    \begin{itemize}
-        \item Source: themoviedb.org
+	- Source: themoviedb.org
-        \item Content: movie metadata (budget, revenue, runtime, cast, release date, etc.), movie posters
+	- Content: movie metadata (budget, revenue, runtime, cast, release date, etc.), movie posters
-        \item Note: This dataset is freely available for noncommercial use.
+	- Note: This dataset is freely available for noncommercial use.
 In this work, the TMDB dataset was primarily used for displaying poster art on the movie recommender web app [4].
-    \end{itemize}
-    \item MovieLens Dataset
+4. MovieLens Dataset
-    \begin{itemize}
-        \item Source: grouplens.org
+	- Source: grouplens.org
-        \item Content: 25+ million movie ratings using a 5-star rating system.
+	- Content: 25+ million movie ratings using a 5-star rating system.
 The dataset contains 283228 users and 58098 movies and all users rated at least one movie
-        \item Note: This dataset is freely available for noncommercial use
+	- Note: This dataset is freely available for noncommercial use
-    \end{itemize}
-\end{enumerate}

 ### Data wrangling and cleaning
 To wrangle these datasets into one central database, we needed to find matching entry IDs between the four datasets.
 Conveniently, the MovieLens dataset contains matching IDs for the TMDB and IMDb datasets, so I only needed to focus on finding a matching ID between the film scripts dataset and one of the other three datasets.
 A few different approaches were taken to systematically find these IDs, such as matching movie titles and movie years between the script dataset and IMDb/TMDB/MovieLens datasets.
 Additionally, the themoviedb.org website provides an API that can be queried using movie title and year to return the corresponding IMDb and TMDB IDs.
 Any remaining movies from the film script dataset that did not have a matching IMDb ID were filled in manually.